This vegan pho is a bowl of heaven full of aromatic vegetables and fragrant spices. You’ll be surprised how easy it is to make this from scratch.

 - Wash the raw vegetables (mint, basil, bean sprouts, green onions, cilantro) really well.
 You can add to a colander and rinse with cold water.

-- For any leftovers, pour the broth in a container (you can dump the apples, onion, cinnamon, ginger in the trash) and store in the refrigerator up to 4 days or freeze for 3 months.
-Pack the raw, cooked vegetables, uncooked rice stick noodles separately
+- For any leftovers, pour the broth in a container (you can dump the apple, pear, onion, cinnamon, ginger in the trash) and store in the refrigerator for up to 4 days or freeze for 3 months.
+Pack the raw, cooked vegetables, and uncooked rice stick noodles separately.

 I hope you love this vegan pho as much as I do.
 It is:

 Pho is the perfect food for all sorts of occasions: when you’re sick, when you have that nasty hangover, when it’s cold outside, when you have to feed a large group of people, or when you want to make something special for yourself. 🙂

 Please let me know if you gave this recipe a try.
 Leave a comment and tag a photo on Instagram @tifflovestofu.
 I’d love to see or hear how it turned out for you.

 Vegan Pho (Vietnamese Noodle Soup)